VRvinny/sshlogger/README.md

 This will update the text files everyday at 23:55.

-This repo will update with the files everyday too.Have fun!
+This repo will update with the files everyday too.
+Have fun!